 Overall, there is a risk that the Company's methods and procedures for overseeing how its different referral partners (such as real estate agents, debt collectors and conversion companies) and brokers interact with prospective customers are inadequate.
-A part of the Company's personal loans is offered directly by brokers on behalf of the Company, meaning that the Company has little direct interaction with its end customers, and the possibilities of creating a relationship with the customers are therefore limited.
-Lower customer loyalty increases the risk that a customer will choose another loan provider over the Company if it offers better loan terms.
-Also for mortgage loans, the Company to some extent uses external referral partners as intermediaries who refer loan applicants to the Company.
+The Company does, to some extent, use external referral partners as intermediaries who refer loan applicants to the Company.
 There is a risk that the incentives of the Company's referral partners do not always align with those of the Company, adversely affecting the volume and type of loan applicants that are referred to the Company from these partners.
 The Company's agreements with referral partners and brokers do not require them to offer the Company's loan products or refer loan applicants to the Company, and the referral partners and brokers could promote or offer the loan products of the Company's competitors.

-On the Swedish and Norwegian market, the Company's mortgage and loan brokers must comply with applicable Swedish FSA regulations and regulations from the Norwegian Financial Supervisory Authority (the "Norwegian FSA"), respectively, including obtaining and maintaining an authorisation to mediate consumer or mortgage loans.
-If one or more of the Company's brokers were to reduce or suspend its relationship with the Company, or if the Company was obligated to suspend its relationship with one or more brokers as a result of such brokers not being granted, or unable to maintain, authorisation by the applicable authority to mediate consumer or mortgage loans, there is a risk that the Company would be required to seek replacement for such broker, which in turn affects the Company's ability to maintain or grow its loan portfolio.
-In addition, the Company's ability to cooperate with brokers may be adversely affected by changes in the regulatory framework relating to credit mediation, including the Swedish Act on credit undertakings offering consumer loans (Sw. lag (2014:275) om viss verksamhet med konsumentkrediter), the Swedish Act on credit undertakings offering residential mortgage loans (Sw. lag (2016:1024) om verksamhet med bostadskrediter) (the "Mortgage Act") and the Norwegian Financial Undertakings Act (No. Lov 10. april 2015 nr.
+On the Swedish and Norwegian market, the Company's mortgage brokers must comply with applicable Swedish FSA regulations and regulations from the Norwegian Financial Supervisory Authority (the "Norwegian FSA"), respectively, including obtaining and maintaining an authorisation (Norwegian mortgage brokers will typically qualify for an exemption as registered brokers) to mediate mortgage loans.
+If one or more of the Company's brokers were to reduce or suspend its relationship with the Company, or if the Company was obligated to suspend its relationship with one or more brokers as a result of such brokers not being granted, or unable to maintain, authorisation by the applicable authority to mediate mortgage loans, there is a risk that the Company would be required to seek a replacement for such broker, which in turn would affect the Company's ability to maintain or grow its loan portfolio.
+In addition, the Company's ability to cooperate with brokers may be adversely affected by changes in the regulatory framework relating to credit mediation, including the Swedish Act on residential mortgage business (Sw. lag (2016:1024) om verksamhet med bostadskrediter) (the "Mortgage Act") and the Norwegian Financial Undertakings Act (No. Lov 10. april 2015 nr.
 17 om finansforetak og finanskonsern) and related regulations, which set forth the requirements for operating as a credit intermediary in Sweden and Norway, respectively.

-Should any of the above risks materialise, there is a risk that it will have an adverse effect on the Company's business, financial condition and results of operations.
+Should any of the above risks materialise, there is a risk that it will have an adverse effect on the Company's ability to maintain or grow its loan portfolio, which will in turn have an adverse effect on the Company's interest revenue.